Eloynice/MODFIRE/MODFIRE-Prototype/README.md

 ------------------------

 ## adj_init.txt
-### This file sets up the adjacencies of each MU each line should list the Internal IDs of the MUs adjacent to the respective MU separated by a comma.
+### This file sets up the adjacencies of each MU each line should list the External IDs of the MUs adjacent to the respective MU separated by a comma.
 If the MU has no adjacent MUs the line should just have a -1

 -----------------Example:

-1,2
+201,333

-0
+30

-0
+30

 -1